 - You don’t always have to download a Trojan virus actively.
 Simply visiting an infected website is enough to transfer the infection.
 Avoid clicking through banner ads and visiting random sites to reduce the risk.

 - Freeware is no-cost software that is easy to download.
 While these free programs are convenient, Trojan horses are known to piggyback on them.
 Do some independent research and read reviews on any free program you’re thinking about installing before downloading them.

-Protect yourself from Trojan Threats
+Protect Yourself from Trojan Threats

 Fortunately, although the problem is widespread, solutions do exist.
 By taking pre-emptive steps to protect yourself, you can stay safe from Trojan threats.

-Here are five ways to defend yourself:
+Here are four ways to defend yourself:

+- Install a high-quality antivirus.
 Antivirus and anti-malware software should be your first line of defense — and it’s essential to install something robust enough for the job.
 These programs scan your device for problems and alert you if an issue arises.
 Some will also quarantine and delete any threats from your device.

+- Stick to trusted sources.
 Whether it’s a website, correspondence, or software, always stick to trusted brands.
 If companies are tried and tested by the general public, you’ll know if any problems have arisen.
 Reputation is king on the internet so always check independent reviews as well.

+- Use a firewall.
 Firewalls screen data that enters your device from the internet.
 While most operating systems come with a built-in firewall, it’s also a good idea to use a hardware firewall for full protection.

 Top 3 Antivirus Programs for Defending Against Trojans